justinas2314/XOR-Encryption/README.md

 If c gets encrypted with b then the output will always be a.
 You can also encrypt the same directory with multiple keys as
 `a ^ b ^ c ^ b ^ c == a`
-The longer the key and the more keys you use the safer the will be encryption.
+The longer the key and the more keys you use the safer the encryption will be.
 # Usage
 This is a Command Line Interface Application.
 It takes 3 or 4 arguments.